stulle123/stulle123.github.io/content/posts/kakaotalk-account-takeover.md

 Digging further, we identified the non-exported `MyProfileSettingsActivity` WebView which had a couple of issues, too.

-First of, it allowed to load arbitrary URLs:
+First off, it allowed loading of arbitrary URLs:

 ```java
 public final void onCreate(Bundle bundle) {